cayesoneira/miniTRASGO-documentation/docs/operation/monitoring.md

 - In summary: back and forth charge and time correlation diagrams are useful to see if everything is fine.
 - The information from the self-trigger: the automatic measure of all the events from the detector.
 Counts per layer and strip and side.
 We should see how to turn this into an interesting graphic representation.
 - The current is the most important parameter to know if a RPC has a serious problem.
+- 1-2% of Streamers is tolerable.
+We should not be over 10%.

 ## Gas flow and HV